-Full and detailed HR advice for managers about the workforce related implications of the COVID-19 pandemic can be found attached to this page.
+Full and detailed HR advice for managers about the workforce related implications of the COVID-19 pandemic can be found ain this section.
 You'll need to sign in to the secure area to access this information.

 The policy elements outlined are applicable to all employees within the council, excluding those directly employed by a school.
 These will be effective from Friday 20 March 2020 and will remain in place until we deem it necessary to cease or alter such arrangements as the situation evolves.